 To ensure that MetroFest is affordable to families, the MetroWest Visitors Bureau has set ticket prices as $7 for adults, $3 for ages 5-12, and no fee for children under 5.
 All activities at the festival are free; attendees may purchase their own food and beverages.

-Event organizers will provide free, handicapped-accessible shuttles to four parking areas, including nearby school lots, throughout the day.
+Event organizers will provide free, handicapped-accessible shuttles to four parking areas, including McCarthy and Fuller school lots on Flagg Drive, throughout the day.
 Many other lots surrounding the complex are within walking distance.

 “We want this event to be as accessible and affordable as possible for guests, whether they live nearby or are coming from outside the region,” said Annie Murphy, chair of the MWVB board of directors.
 “A family of four can have an entire day of fun for $20.”